-On the wedding day, the venue manager will typically handle the set-up of all tables and chairs, manage the food and beverage provided by the venue, coordinate placement of wedding items with the wedding planner, handle venue parking logistics and manage the venue staff.
+On the wedding day, the venue manager will typically handle the set-up of tables and chairs, manage the food and beverage provided by the venue, coordinate placement of wedding items with the wedding planner, handle venue parking logistics, and manage the venue staff.

 As someone who has worked as a wedding planner and as a venue coordinator, I completely understand how it may be hard for either professional to relinquish their own duties to the other or to determine the best way to work together.

 Here are a few tips on how to keep this business relationship professional and enjoyable for current and future events: